-We may provide you with a pair of TED stockings to wear.
+We may provide you with a pair of TED stockings to wear, and give you a heparin injection to thin your blood.
 These help to prevent blood clots from developing and passing into your lungs.
 Your medical team will decide whether you need to continue these after you go home.